sunryze-git/guides/SteamXPGuide.md

 **DO NOT** use the Steam installer from the main webpage.
 I have found this installer to be unreliable.
 It is best to install the latest compatible version for Windows 7 accessible [here](https://archive.org/details/steam_12-31-2023).

 ## ProxHTTPSProxy
-After Steam is installed, you need to install [this](https://storage.levelleap.com/nina/clients/msnp/tools/ProxHTTPSProxy_Setup.exe).
-I really am not sure why it is needed but it allows Steam to be able to access the internet correctly.
-Without this you will have issues signing in and won't be able to download games.
+After Steam is installed, you need to install [ProxHTTPSProxy.](https://storage.levelleap.com/nina/clients/msnp/tools/ProxHTTPSProxy_Setup.exe).
+It is needed to fix issues with Steam network connectivity.

-After downloading and installing it, you will need to open its Program Files x86 directory.
-In there, run ``ProxHTTPS Cert Install.exe``.
-Wait a few seconds.
-Then open a Command Prompt in that directory, and run ``ProxySwitch.BAT`` and give it argument A. It would look as such in CMD:
-``ProxySwitch.BAT A``
+### Installing ProxHTTPSProxy
+ProxHTTPSProxy has some important steps you need to take after downloading and installing it:
+1. Navigate to the ``C:\Program Files (x86)\ProxHTTPSProxy`` directory.
+2. Run ``ProxHTTPS Cert Install.exe`` and wait a few seconds.
+3. Open a Command Prompt in the current directory.
+4. Run ``proxyswitch.bat A`` exactly as stated.

-After that, run ``ProxHTTPSProxy_PSwitch.exe``.
-This will start the proxy.
-It will launch on startup.
+5. Run ``ProxHTTPSProxy_PSwitch.exe``.
+This will start the proxy immediately.

+You will not need to do this on every startup, this sets up the system to use the proxy.
+The proxy app will automatically start upon login from this point forward.

 **IMPORTANT**:
 Chromium based browsers will from now on complain that websites are using HSTS and will refuse to let you access them.
 I have not encountered this issue with Firefox based browsers.
 I have tested both Firefox 115 ESR and Firefox 128 ESR, I have found 128 ESR to work better in some cases.